Mastering OSHA Recordkeeping Requirements: A Guide to Effective Incident Management

 An employee goes on one day of light duty at work.
 Is that a recordable?
 What if it lasts two days?
 A worker sprains an ankle at work, then goes to a doctor who provides a brace and an ice pack for the ankle.
-Under OSHA rules, the ice pack would be considered first aid, but the brace may or may not be.
+Under OSHA recordkeeping requirements, the ice pack would be considered first aid, but the brace may or may not be.
 For example, a rigid brace used to immobilize the ankle would be considered medical treatment, making it recordable.

 Do you know the differences between a recordable injury and a first-aid case?
 If you have questions about what to record in your incident management system and how and when to record it, you’re not alone.

 While filling in the actual incident management form to report an injury and illness is simple enough, understanding what needs to be reported is where things get tricky for many safety professionals, according to Nathan Brayman, an occupational safety expert and former safety performance manager.
-The varied aspects of regulations are the hard part, he admits.
+The varied aspects of requirements are the hard part, he admits.

-“When I first started, I was appalled by how poor (OSHA) recordkeeping knowledge was,” Brayman says.
-“I do think you can get over that hump, but you need to understand the nature of the regulations.”
+“When I first started, I was appalled by how poor OSHA recordkeeping knowledge was,” Brayman says.
+“I do think you can get over that hump, but you need to understand the nature of the OSHA recordkeeping requirements.”

 Why Are there Questions about Incident Management Reporting?

-Why is it that so many safety professionals don’t fully understand OSHA recordkeeping regulations?
+Why is it that so many safety professionals don’t fully understand OSHA recordkeeping requirements?
 Brayman points to several things and specifically the lack of time available to study the regulations thoroughly.
 Safety professionals have a lot on their shoulders, he says, explaining many have other responsibilities such as managing security or human resources.

 “They can barely take a breath and get through the things that are on their plate,” Brayman says.
 As a result, there’s too often a tendency to take a path of least resistance and interpret OSHA rules in ways that favor non-reporting.